open-edge-insights/eii-core/README.md

 * `Running eis_builder to generate multi instance configs`:

-  Based on the user's requirements, eis_builder can also generate multi-instance docker-compose.yml, config.json, k8s-service.yml, csl_app_spec.json & every module's module_spec.json respectively.
+  Based on the user's requirements, eis_builder can also generate multi-instance docker-compose.yml, config.json, k8s-service.yml respectively.

   If user wants to generate boiler plate config for multiple stream use cases, he can do so by using the **-v or video_pipeline_instances** flag of eis_builder.
-This flag creates multi stream boiler plate config for docker-compose.yml, eis_config.json, csl app_spec.json, csl module_spec.json & k8s k8s-service.yml files respectively.
+This flag creates multi stream boiler plate config for docker-compose.yml, eis_config.json & k8s k8s-service.yml files respectively.

   An example for running eis_builder to generate multi instance boiler plate config for 3 streams of **video-streaming** use case has been provided below: